 Trending forward

 ECONorthwest projected housing affordability in 2020 based on historic trends over the 2000 to 2014 period.
 For each hex bin we calculated a linear line of best fit based on values from 2000 to 2014.
 If the slope of this line of best fit was negative between 2000 and 2014, we assumed an annual growth rate of 1% in sales prices from 2015 to 2020.
 If the change between 2014 known and 2015 projected values was greater than 12%, we assumed an annual growth of 12% in sales prices between 2015 and 2020.
+These assumptions overall make our line-of-best fit more conservative, but also eliminate the possibility of outlier market increases or decreases continuing into the future.

 Displacement Vulnerability

-To assess populations’ likelihood of displacement, ECONorthwest created an index measuring vulnerability based on the Portland Bureau of Planning and Sustainability’s Gentrification and Displacement Study.
+To assess populations’ likelihood of displacement, ECONorthwest used a methodology developed for the Portland Bureau of Planning and Sustainability’s Gentrification and Displacement Study to create an index measuring vulnerability to displacement as a result of market changes.
 The index is composed of the following demographic factors compiled at the census tract level and compared to averages for the three-county area:

 Tenure.
 The proportion of occupied housing units that are rented.